Types of sprained ankle

 - restricted movement

-- limited ability to put weight on your foot
+- difficulty putting weight on your foot

 - a popping or tearing sound at the time of your injury